devanshgupta08/user-management-system/README.md

 -   Users can:
     -   **Edit and update** their profile details (name and email).
     -   **Delete their profile** with confirmation.
     -   **Note** - After updating or deleting data, the original values are restored because the mock API resets the changes.
-This behavior is due
+This behavior is due to the limitations of the mock API and is not an issue with the frontend implementation.

 ### 🔍 **Search & Pagination**